Points2Sound: From mono to binaural audio using 3D point cloud scenes: Conclusion and future work

 This work introduced Points2Sound, a multi-modal deep learning model capable of generating a binaural version from mono audio using a 3D point cloud scene as guidance.
 Points2Sound shows that 3D visual information can successfully guide the binaural synthesis while demonstrating that waveform-based approaches can provide convincing performance for the task of visually-informed spatial audio generation.

 Such models see increased interest for the generation of spatial audio in immersive applications.
-Recent portable devices have the ability to capture 3D visual data from the environment using LiDAR or rgb-depth cameras.
-However, they have limited performance to record spatial audio from the sound sources.
+Recent portable devices, like smartphones, have the ability to capture 3D visual data from the environment using LiDAR or rgb-depth cameras.
+However, such devices have limited capabilities to record spatial audio from the sound sources.
 Having a recorded rgb-depth environment and its corresponding mono audio, our approach is a step towards synthesizing proper acoustic stimuli for the users navigating the virtual environment depending on their location and head position.

-Future work involves adding loudness into the learning process via predicting a reference sound level for each source.
-This will allow to infer also sound attenuation in 3D dynamic scenes.
+Future work could involve adding loudness into the learning process via predicting a reference sound level for each source.
+This would allow to infer also sound attenuation in 3D dynamic scenes.